Skip to content

 Consultants often ask to be trusted.
 We prefer to be checked.

-This page collects what is public and verifiable about how we work: the peer-reviewed research, the teaching, the talks and the workshop track record.
+This page collects what is public and verifiable about how we work: the published research, the teaching, the talks and the workshop track record.
 It exists so that a sceptical CFO, a procurement team or a journal reader can trace our method back to sources that do not belong to us.

-01Peer-reviewed research
+01Published research

 What did the dialysis study measure?